Case 44: Basho’s Staff

 For to every one that has shall be given, and he shall have abundance; but from him that has not shall be taken away even that which he has.
 And cast the unprofitable servant into outer darkness: there shall be weeping and gnashing of teeth.

 When your mind has learned to cease its momentary seeking, this is called the state of the bodhi tree.
 But while your mind is incapable of ceasing, this is called the tree of ignorance.
 Ignorance has no fixed abode, ignorance has no beginning or end.
 As long as your mind is unable to cease its moment-by-moment activity, then you are up in the tree of ignorance.
 You roam among the six realms of existence and the four types of birth clothed in fur and with horns on your head.
 But if you can learn to cease, then you’ll be in the world of the clean pure body.
 If not one thought arises, you’ll be up in the bodhi tree, using your transcendental powers to take different forms in the threefold world, assuming any bodily shape you please, feasting on Dharma bliss and meditation delight, illuminating things for yourself with the light from your own body.
 Think of clothes and you’ll be swathed in a thousand layers of fine silk, think of food and you’ll be provided with a hundred delicacies.
 And you will suffer no sudden illnesses.
 Bodhi is everywhere: that’s why there is nothing to obtain.
-(Burton Watson, 1993)
+(Watson, 1999)

 Hakuin (1971).
 The Zen Master Hakuin: Selected Writings.
 Translated by Philip B. Yampolsky.
 New York: Columbia University Press (pp. 86-123).
 (Orategama)